Investigators Find Flaws In Payments Of Social Security Disability Benefits

 Investigators with the House of Representatives have uncovered how the Social Security Administration (SSA) is approving a shockingly high number of Social Security Disability Claims that had been denied in the past.
 Furthermore, the SSA is failing to conduct follow-up reviews on claims to ensure recipients are still unable to work.

-These wrongful payments are being made to a large number of individuals who have had their claims denied in the past.
-Records show that approximately 75 percent of appeal cases being heard by administrative judges are being approved after an initial denial.
+These wrongful payments are being made to many individuals who have had their claims denied.
+Records show that approximately 75 percent of appeal cases being heard by administrative judges are approved after an initial denial.

-Furthering the problem is the fact that the SSA is not following up on cases to ensure the claimant is disabled.
+Furthering the problem, the SSA is not following up on cases to ensure the claimant is disabled.
 There are currently 1.3 million backlogged case reviews.

 This number has built since the backlog was eliminated in 2002, and the government is now seeking funding to eradicate the issue again.

-The Social Security Disability Lawyers with Newlin Disability are aware of how difficult navigating the Social Security Disability process can be and are here to help those considering applying for benefits.
+The Social Security Disability Lawyers with Newlin Disability are aware of how difficult navigating the Social Security Disability process can be.
+They are here to help those considering applying for benefits.

 Free Case Evaluation